tomsik68/docker-xampp/README.md

 The command above will expose the SSH server on port 41061 and HTTP server on port 41062.
 Feel free to use your own name for the container...

-To connect to your webpage, visit this URL: [http://localhost:41062/www](http://localhost:41062/www)
+To connect to your web page, visit this URL: [http://localhost:41062/www](http://localhost:41062/www)
 And to open up the XAMPP interface: [http://localhost:41062/](http://localhost:41062/)

-## additionnal How tos
+## additional How tos

 ### ssh connection